GMAT Pattern 2024: GMAT Focus Edition, Section-wise Marking Scheme

 Data Sufficiency: Candidates will be required to recognize data relevancy and clarity.
 Problems will be given and students will have to identify if there is enough relevant data to solve those questions.

-Questions in this section involve both quantitative and verbal reasoning, either in combination or in independent form.
 This section is designed to examine the candidate’s ability to solve complex problems and integrate data.
-The usage of calculators will be allowed only for this section.
-It includes four types of questions, which are:
+It includes the following types of questions:

 Multi-Source Reasoning: Applicants will need to examine data through multiple sources in the form of passages, graphics, tables, or even a combination of the three.
 Through this, candidates will be tested on how they determine data relevance, spot errors, and interpret data.